 Funding Support

-NDOT can provide a project budget of up to $20,000 for approved projects as long as funding lasts.
-Project sponsors can use funding for expenses like paint, planters, delineators, artist fees, and traffic control.
+Select projects may be eligible for a project budget of up to $20,000 as long as funding is available.
+Project sponsors can use funding for expenses to request purchases like paint, planters, delineators, artist fees, and traffic control.

 Project sponsors are responsible for managing their budget and submitting purchase requests to NDOT.
 NDOT does not award funds directly to project sponsors.
 Instead, NDOT purchases goods and services on the sponsor’s behalf, following Metro Nashville’s procurement guidelines and using Metro-approved vendors.